(Photo Credit: Unsplash)

 Suffering car tyre blowouts can be a horrifying experience.
-It can also be potentially fatal, even for an experienced motorist.Therefore, it is important to know the 7 main causes of car tyre failure.
+It can also be potentially fatal, even for an experienced motorist.Therefore, it is important to know the seven main causes of car tyre failure.
 Who knows?
 It could save your life one day.
-Check out our article below to learn more.
+Read on to find out more.

 Tyres weaken over time even if they're not being driven on the road.
 Although the tyres may appear to be in good condition, the rubber inside is actually deteriorating.
 It is recommended that tyres older than 6 years should be replaced, regardless of their tread life or how many kilometres they've been on the roads.

 2. Under-Inflated Tyres